DuPAL-PAL-DUmper/DuPAL_EspressoConverter/README.md

 The **DuPAL Analyzer** tool generates a JSON output representing the raw state changes registered during the analisys.

 While that format contains the most information, it must be converted before tools like the `espresso` minimizer tool can be used to extract the logic equations from it.
-This tool is meant to convert the JSON file into one (or more, depending on the options passed) truth tables that can be minimized.
+This tool is meant to convert the JSON file into one (or more, depending on the type of PAL) truth tables that can be minimized.

+In case the PAL has both normal and registered outputs, **two truth tables will be generated**: one with states for the normal outputs and the other for the registered outputs.

 ## Command line options